gustavofsantos/YoutubeListMusicDownloader/README.md

 Python script that download musics from a file of links to single videos.

 Usage mode:
-$ ./app.py <path to file that contains links to youtube>
+$ ./app.py "path to file that contains links to youtube" (without "")

 YOU MUST HAVE INSTALLED: